mdev88/Diaspora-Native-WebApp/README.md

 The minimum version supported is KitKat, Android version 4.0.3 (or API 15)

 ### Permissions
-It only requires Internet access.
+It requires Internet access and to be able to monitor changes in the network state.

 ### Following the Development Process